mattyoung101/aspire_rv32/README.md

    - Minor in-house modifications to simplify it (removed RX, etc)
    - Not currently software reconfigurable, i.e., config (including baud rate!) is fixed in hardware
 - Watchdog timer
-    - 1 second timeout (not currently software reconfigurable)
+    - Can be reset, enabled and disabled by software
-    - Can be reset by software
+    - 1 second timeout (not currently software configurable)
     - If the timeout expires, the watchdog peripheral will trigger a hardware system reset automatically
 - (Extension) GPIO
     - Based on (TODO upstream)